Skip to main content

 Selling your hotel rooms should be all about creating energy and building anticipation in the traveller – they need to believe not staying at your hotel would be a missed opportunity to help make their trip perfect.

-Hotel sales ideas
+Hotel sales ideas to get started

 It’s never a good move to put all your eggs in one basket in any situation.
 Selling your hotel is no exception.
 You need to have a lot of ideas so when something isn’t working you can shift your focus.

-Different selling methods will apply to different markets and demographics – you certainly would sell in the same way to a family as you would to a couple.
+Different selling methods will apply to different markets and demographics – you certainly would not sell in the same way to a family as you would to a couple.
 The good news is that there are hotel sales ideas to cover all bases.

 Take a look at this list to kick-start your thinking: